callistopan/study-buddy/README.md

-# Welcome to the study-buddy
+# Welcome to the studyBuddy

 ## Home page